Water that is contaminated with fecal coliform, or E.coli bacteria, can cause health problems if ingested.

 I disinfected my well and consulted with the Health Department, but my water is still contaminated.
 What should I do now?

 You may need to hire an environmental engineer or hydrogeologist to find the problem.
-The Health Department can give you a lists of water system consultants and water treatment options.
+The Health Department can give you a list of water system consultants and water treatment options.